-4 ways to monitor the health of your investment portfolio
+4 ways to monitor the health of your portfolio

 It’s a tense time for investors worldwide.
 News headlines are centered on the US-China trade war, Brexit uncertainties, and doomsday forecasts of crashing markets and a global recession.
 And on top of all that, the month of October has consistently taken the crown as the month with the most volatility, even when you remove the October 1929 and 1987 crashes.
 It’s no wonder that investors are on the edge of their seats.

 So, how does one keep from losing cool while the financial markets seem to be going rabid?
 Easy.
-Understanding how your portfolio has been performing overall, not just in the last month, is the best antidote to help you remain calm and make the best decisions.
-To help you do that, here are 4 ways to monitor the health of your investment portfolio:
+Monitoring how your portfolio has been performing overall, not just in the last month, is the best antidote to help you remain calm and make the best decisions.
+What is portfolio monitoring and how you use it to your advantage?
+Learn more with these 4 ways to monitor the health of your investment portfolio:

 1. Annualised Total Performance